 Thursday 12th December 2019: School Christmas lunch and KS2 Christmas Concert 7pm - 8pm at St Mary's Church, Sawston

 Wednesday 18th December 2019: Last day of autumn term for children

 Monday 6h January 2020: Children back to school for spring term

 Tuesday 21st and Tuesday 28th January: SATs information evenings for Year 6 parents and pupils

 Monday 11th - Thursday 14th May 2020: Year 6 pupils take national tests (SATs) in reading, SPaG (spelling, punctuation and grammar) and mathematics (please ensure your child is in school this week)

 Key Weekly Information

-Outdoor games P.E. taught by Mrs Seymour will continue to be on Wednesday afternoons for the whole summer term with additional outdoor PE with Mrs Hodson on Thursday afternoons for the first half of the term.
+Outdoor games will be during Thursday afternoons with additional PE on Monday afternoons in the first half of term and Friday mornings in the second half.
 Please ensure that your child has a full, named P.E kit in line with school guidelines, including a jumper/sweatshirt additional to the one worn in class, a pair of outdoor P.E shoes, preferably trainers, and - in the colder weather - a pair of tracksuit bottoms.
-It is useful, particularly in the summer term, if PE kits can remain in school for every week day.
+It is useful if PE kits can remain in school for every week day.